 Another tour of a big Hollywood studio is included in the Pass, Warner Bros.
 Studio Tour Hollywood is quite different to universal as its much more about the actual studios whereas Universal is really just a theme park (well its an awesome theme park actually).

 The Warner Bros.
 Studio tour takes an in-depth look at the actual working of the studios with real sets from actual programs and films being shot NOW.
 You might actually see filming happening, but this is all luck of the draw so don’t pin your hopes on seeing big stars plying their trade… but don’t rule it out!
-There are also multiple exhibits of past and present franchises shining a light on how Hollywood works its magic.
+There are also multiple exhibits of past and present films shining a light on how Hollywood works its magic.

 If you are at all about film and TV this tour will be of immense interest.
 A huge array of franchises are represented from current TV hits like Big Bang Theory, and Pretty Little Liars to older Classics such as friends.
 While Big budget films like Batman Superman, DC universe Characters, Harry Potter and fantastic beasts are all represented.
 It’s a fantastic tour.

-Expect the tour to take around 3 hours, however, you can count on the trip taking quite a bit more out of your day after traveling to Burbank factor in a good half day, and combine with other activities in the Hollywood area.
+Expect the tour to take around 3 hours, however, you can count on the trip taking quite a bit more out of your day after traveling to Burbank factor in a good half-day, and combine with other activities in the Hollywood area.

 Rockin Hollywood Tours – $52.00 gate price

 This open-top van tour Will whisk you round all the sights of the Hollywood area, taking in celebrity homes and Hollywood landmarks.
 It’s a great way to pack in a lot of sights and potential Celebrity spots into a quite short time.
-While the $52 asking price is Way over the top in our opinion getting it included on the pass makes it well worth it.
+While the $52 asking price is way over the top in our opinion getting it included on the pass makes it well worth it.
 Possibly the most touristy thing you can do, but hey you are a tourist right?

 Aquarium of the Pacific – $29.95

 Everyone loves a good Aquarium and that’s why there is often one included on most City Passes, In fact, there are two in the GO Los Angeles card.
 The Santa Monica Pier Aquarium the other.
 This being the better.
 Situated down in long beach it can be quite a trek but combine it with a visit to Long Beach (Queen Mary and the Battleship Iwo Museum are also featured on the card and in Long Beach) and it’s well worth visiting.
-The Aquarium isn’t exactly world class (if you want that head to Monterey Bay Aquarium).
+The Aquarium isn’t exactly world-class (if you want that head to Monterey Bay Aquarium).
 But it’s still a very high-quality offering.
 Here you will see sharks, Sea otters, Penguins and Sea lions amongst many more exhibits.
 A nice change of pace from the in your face Hollywood attractions.

 Six Flags Magic Mountain – $ 84.99

-Another Full day attraction but worth every minute, Six Flags Magic Mountain is a World class Theme park home to some properly thrilling Big white-knuckle rides.
+Another Full day attraction but worth every minute, Six Flags Magic Mountain is a World-class Theme park home to some properly thrilling Big white-knuckle rides.

 X2 – Technological wonder 4-D coaster, Basically like a normal coaster but the seats are suspended and spin around independently.